richieganney/CV/README.md

 - I spent the summer being responsible for a group of ten 7-10 year olds in a residential Camp in the USA.
 - I was entrusted with the full-time supervision of these children, whether it be pastoral care, coaching sports, teaching piano and         leading various recreational activities.
 - This was a brilliant experience working as part of a large team.
-I learnt the importance of communication, teamwork, leadership,           customer relations and hard work, with virtually no breaks during the day!
+I learnt the importance of communication, teamwork, leadership,           customer relations and hard work, with virtually no breaks during the day.

 ## Personal Interests

 - Passionate about music – composer and accomplished pianist for over 15 years.
 - Duke of Edinburgh Gold award.
-- Avid squash player and member of my local club.
+- Avid squash player and Treasurer of the local squash league.